pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-03.md

 </code></pre>

 ## 00: Prologue
 This is the third exercise in the series.
-The initial triage began with a review of the alert logs.
-Observations included SMB alerts similar to previous tasks, providing a baseline for comparison.
+The initial investigation began with a review of the alert logs.<br>

-A significant portion of the triage involved distinguishing between false positives and legitimate malicious indicators.
-I utilized **Gemini** to assist with contextualizing specific alert signatures and **CyberChef** for deobfuscating traffic strings.
+Again it is very helpful and time saving to be able to direct ones attention to the source, and have a time line<br>
+of events happening on the wire.
+Let us dive in!

 ![00.Alerts.png](assets/images/pcap-express/project.03/00.Alerts.png)